skykim/mini-agent-unity/README.md

 The prompt is assembled to be byte-identical to the fine-tuning chat template; the model emits a flat call format `call:NAME{key:<escape>value<escape>}`.

 **2. Parse & validate: `FgCallParser` + `ToolCallValidation.cs`**
 `FgCallParser.ParseAll` extracts one or more calls from the raw text (handling the escape spans and multiple calls).
-Each parsed call passes through a schema gate that checks the tool exists and every argument is well-typed and in range (enums like light colors, numeric bounds like brightness/volume/temperature).
+Each parsed call passes through a schema gate that checks the tool exists and every argument is well-typed and in range (enums like light colors, numeric bounds like brightness/volume).
 Invalid calls are rejected and logged, never executed.

 **3. Execute: `HomeDeviceController.cs` + `TigerController.cs`**
-Valid calls mutate device state (lights, TV, computer, speaker + volume/genre, vacuum, temperature).
+Valid calls mutate device state (lights, TV, computer, speaker + volume/genre, vacuum).
 The tiger (a `NavMeshAgent`) navigates to the relevant device before the state changes, on a NavMesh baked at startup by `RuntimeNavMeshBake`.
 Responses render in a world-space bubble (`TigerSpeechBubble`).
 Info tools (`get_weather`, `get_time`, `get_location`, `web_search`) call live web APIs in `AgentInfoApis.cs`; `web_search` additionally grounds a synthesized answer through the cloud LLM.

 **4. Cloud fallback: `AgentCloudClient.cs` (optional)**
 When no valid tool call comes out (e.g. `오늘 기분 어때?`), the turn defers to a cloud LLM over an **OpenAI-compatible** chat-completions endpoint, with a persona system prompt.
 Turn the toggle off to run purely on-device; home control still works.